NZ Professional Ergonomists - Certified and Associate Members of HFESNZ

 9. ensure these ethical guidelines are followed by their collaborators, assistants, students, and employees.

 Reporting of Research

-1. Ergonomists should ensure the integrity and accuracy of the data recorded and conclusions drawn therefrom before reporting to the general scientific community.
-It is incumbent upon the ergonomist to maintain the highest standards of scientific rigour in experimentation, analysis and results reported.
+1. ensure the integrity and accuracy of the data recorded before reporting results and conclusions to the scientific community.

-2. It is incumbent upon the ergonomist to maintain the highest degree of objectivity when they are reviewing or editing works of other colleagues, In particular, they must ensure that their objectivity is not impaired by their own views even if the data and the reported results conflict with their own previously published work.
+2. maintain the highest degree of objectivity when they are reviewing or editing works of other colleagues, In particular, they must ensure that their objectivity is not impaired by their own views even if the data and the reported results conflict with their own previously published work.

 The requirements for certification reflect this definition.